 If coming off Xanax has caused other withdrawal symptoms not listed here, you are invited to make a voluntary medical report online to FDA’s Medwatch site, which may be useful to others in the future.

 WARNING: Never stop using benzodiazepine drugs suddenly.
-A person can ease withdrawals by gradually reducing the dosage over time, instead of stopping all at once, especially for rapidly acting benzodiazepines such as Xanax.6,7-10
+A person can ease withdrawals by preparing, and only gradually reducing the dosage over time, instead of stopping all at once, especially for rapidly acting benzodiazepines such as Xanax.6,7-10

 Xanax withdrawal gets the best outcomes when done slowly and gradually, with adequate support in place.
-Unfortunately, detox facilities using a short timeline for treatment may miss the mark, which can make the process more difficult than necessary, with more discomfort than any patient would want.
+Unfortunately, detox facilities using a short timeline for treatment may dreadfully miss the mark.

-Xanax withdrawal can cause harsh reactions that are extremely difficult to tolerate.
 Clinics should not handle benzodiazepine withdrawal like other types of drugs.
-The strategy for eliminating benzodiazepines needs to be precise, and very gradual.
+Eliminating benzodiazepines needs to be strategically precise, and very gradual.
 Find out more about effective holistic support for inpatient Xanax withdrawal at Alternative to Meds Center.

 Alternative to Meds has been the expert on benzodiazepine withdrawal for nearly 20 years.
 We have published evidence regarding our success.
 While some CAN transition from benzodiazepines rather easily, many people will require a much more nuanced path back to a state of ease.
 For instance, neurotoxicity can result in constant CNS overdrive that can create some pretty torturous effects.
 At the center, we clean up that neurotoxic burden as a preparatory step for withdrawal.
 Truly, every person is different and we give each client a thorough investigative and step-by-step process.

 Watch as our founder, Lyle Murphy, discusses some of the most popular questions regarding Xanax withdrawal and how to mitigate harsh Xanax withdrawal symptoms.
 Topics include neuroadaptation, a pragmatic approach to cross-tapering, drug-free interventions for panic attacks, and the importance of diet modification and clearing out neurotoxins for a full recovery.
-We hope you find the following information helpful on your journey to natural mental health.
-Enjoy!
+We are here to help you!

 15 Years Experience by Professionals Who Understand Your Journey.

-Studies Outline Difficulties in Drug Treatment and Withdrawal
+PTSD, Panic Disorder Studies Outline the Difficulties in Xanax Treatment and Xanax Withdrawal

 A study published in the Archives of General Psychiatry documented similar findings one year later in a 4-week-long Xanax withdrawal trial.
 In this placebo-controlled trial, half of the 126 participants (all with panic disorders) took Xanax for 8 weeks, and half were given a placebo.
 After a 4-week withdrawal, 27% of the medication group experienced a rebound of anxiety and panic attacks.
 The placebo group experienced no change in their baseline symptoms.
 The study recommended patients being treated for panic disorder with Xanax be withdrawn over 6 months to avoid significant relapse of anxiety, panic attacks, and agoraphobia symptoms.26

-Regulators classify Xanax as a benzodiazepine and tranquilizer.
-The FDA approved Xanax to be used as a sedative to treat anxiety and panic disorders.1 Drugmakers created both an immediate and a delayed-release version.
-Doctors often prescribe benzodiazepines longer than recommended by health authorities, putting consumers at higher risk of dependence.
 According to the Heather Ashton guidelines, a person should take benzodiazepines for a few days to a few weeks at the most.
-These guidelines also suggest that Xanax withdrawal need not be traumatic if done correctly and with individual support care in place.2
+The guidelines in Ashton’s research show that Xanax withdrawal need not be traumatic if done correctly and with individual support care in place, but these guidelines are not broadly known.2

 We provide more information below, on the most frequently requested topics concerning Xanax and Xanax withdrawal.
 Always do your best to research before starting or stopping Xanax or other medications.